nickeblewis/nicklewis.net.7/blog/how-this-site-is-built.md

 Gridsome

-Now (at the time of writing) running version 0.7.7 which has introduced some great new features including an equivalent of React/Gatsby's MDX
+Now (at the time of writing) running version 0.7.7 which has introduced some great new features including an equivalent of React/Gatsby's MDX that I have started to look into and hope to put to use in the near future.

 Sanity.io

-Developers and people who edit the site
+Currently used for the Photos section

 The Costs